 Heads up that plain old Mad Libs books are meant for adults, and what you want to buy are Mad Libs, Jr. I learned that the hard way when the first Mad Lib in the book I bought for my 6 year old was about making wine.
 Now we stick to the Jr. version.

 (This is not sponsored, Mad Libs does not know or care who I am.
-I’ve just had great success getting my child to read them and highly recommend them.
+I’ve just had great success getting my elementary aged reluctant reader child to read them and I highly recommend them.
 This is his favorite: Mad Libs, Jr. Sports Star.)

 3. Search-and-find books that list the items to find count as reading